Loading

 SolarSprite

 SolarSprite features procedural and fully-destructible terrain generation, realistic orbital physics, and intuitive factory construction.
-As my first unguided foray into game development, it revealed itself to be too ambitious to finish – I planned to add enemies, as well as a natural start and end to the building system – but I ran out of time before pursuing University.
-It's still extremely impressive, and I can't wait to show it off to you.
+As my first independent project, it was scoped as a learning project to explore procedural systems and physics simulation – I researched and designed for a much more expansive game, but in the end, decided university would better diversify my skillset.
+However, it's still extremely impressive, and I can't wait to show it off to you.

 Play in your Browser!
 Source